 Once these items have been completed, the Leasing Coordinator will contact the Tenant to schedule the move-in time.

 The Tenant is also required to pay first month’s rent at least 72 hours prior to move-in.

 Just as we have to ensure the Tenant is ready for move-in, we have to ensure the property is ready for move-in as well.

-Once the lease has been signed and the Security Deposit has been paid, the Leasing Coordinator will have a Property Manager visit the home within 5 business days to conduct a walk-thru.
+Once the lease has been signed and the Security Deposit has been paid, the Leasing Coordinator will have a Property Manager visit the home within 5 business days to conduct a move in 2walk-thru.

 This walk-thru, which we internally call a “5-day” serves two main purposes:

 - It ensures that no last minutes issues have come up with the property and it is 100% ready for its new Tenants.

 - To document the condition of the home and create a report for our file.
 This report will be used to compare at the move-out and will determine how the Security Deposit will be disbursed.

 If we find any last-minute issues, we’ll dispatch Contractors to resolve them.